 - Make the vegetables: Preheat the oven to 425 degrees F. Toss the squash with 1 tablespoon olive oil on a baking sheet; season with salt.
 Toss the onion with the remaining 1 tablespoon olive oil on a separate baking sheet; season with salt.
 Roast, rotating the baking sheets once, until the vegetables are tender, 18 to 20 minutes; set aside.
 Reduce the oven temperature to 350 degrees F.

 - Meanwhile, make the bechamel: Melt the butter in a medium saucepan over medium heat.
-Add the sage and cook 1 minute.
+Add the sage and basil and cook 1 minute.
 Whisk in the flour until smooth; cook, whisking, until the flour is lightly golden but not brown, about 2 minutes.
 Gradually whisk in the milk until smooth.
 Bring to a boil, then reduce the heat to medium low and simmer, stirring occasionally, until thickened, about 5 minutes.
 Stir in the nutmeg.

 - Assemble the lasagna: Butter a 9-by-13-inch baking dish.
 Toss the cheeses and the flour in a bowl; set aside 1/2 cup for topping.
 Evenly coat the bottom of the dish with 1/2 cup of the bechamel.
 Lay 3 noodles side by side on top.
 Cover with one-third of the remaining bechamel.
 Sprinkle with half of the remaining cheese mixture, then top with half of the vegetable mixture.
 Arrange 3 more noodles on top and repeat the layers (bechamel, cheese, vegetables).
 Top with the remaining 3 noodles, then cover with the remaining bechamel; sprinkle with the reserved 1/2 cup cheese.